seanokai/GFS2/README.md

 # GFS2
-To recreate the ghetto film school and redump it to the main repo
+To recreate the ghetto film school and redump it to the main repository.

+# FINISHED AND ARCHIVED